On the panikin filled to the brim, no date: just desserts for wage labour

 4 Among the privileges of whiteness

-4.1 It is interesting that these eight workers ‘on the line’ fencing at Mr Taylor’s and Athole are named individually, rather than homogenised in providing just a number and an ethnic/racial category, as with ‘4 Swazis’ or ‘4 Kaffirs’, and also that they are noted as being men (not a mixed group or women).
+4.1 It is interesting that these eight workers who had been ‘on the line’ fencing at Mr Taylor’s and Athole are named individually, rather than homogenised in providing just a number and an ethnic/racial category, as with ‘4 Swazis’ or ‘4 Kaffirs’, and also that they are noted as being men (not a mixed group or women).
 Who they were individually was important, because it involved payments.
 And the closer the Forbes documents come to the interface of economic exchanges between people – which occurs largely but not exclusively in the ‘miscellaneous’ detritus – then the more likely it is that these are recorded in terms of named persons, rather than these people being homogenised as category-members.

 4.2 But there is also something more going on with regards to how people are named or categorised across the Forbes documents as a whole.

 4.3 Standing back from the details of this letter and that, this diary entry and that, this miscellaneous scrap and that, a pattern can be observed.
 In the New Scotland and Amsterdam and Ermelo area, there were other settler farming households, a number of which had kinship connections with the Forbes, others of which leased farms from the Forbes or had other economic bonds with them.
 There were also other white neighbours and farming connections of Boer (later Africaner) stock.
 But basically these were very small numbers of white people among a large number of people who were black.
-For instance, when a government census was carried out on Athole in the early 1900s, over 500 black people lived there, and with the Forbes and their farm managers adding up to no more than about 15 or so white people.
+For instance, when a government census was carried out on Athole in the early 1900s, over 500 black people lived there, and with the Forbes and their farm managers adding up to no more than about 15 or 20 white people.

 4.4 In terms of the nomenclature that typifies how the Forbes referred to the different groups of people involved, there were concentric rings of usages applied to people and groups.
 Among the black workers, there were key people who are always named personally, such as Bismark, a long-term tenant farmer on the Athole estate.
 There were also workers with a long-term presence on the estate but who are referred to collectively in group terms as ‘the Kaffirs’ or some variant of this ethnic/racialised category-term.
 There were in addition occasions and groups of people of whom more dismissive terms are used, and these tend to be more obviously racialised rather than being used in an ethnic sense.
 Large distant groups, it seems, were almost always ‘othered’ and seen negatively – and this includes the Boers and the English as well.
 The Boers have more negative characteristics applied to them and there is less willingness to suspend this when faced with pleasant or ordinary individuals than exists regarding black people.
-The insistent nationalism that increasingly typified how the white majority local Boer people behaved towards the white minority Scottish/English settlers locally was clearly an important part of this, but social distance was perhaps the most significant factor.
+The insistent nationalism that increasingly typified how the white majority local Boer people behaved towards the white minority Scottish/English settlers locally was clearly an important part of this, but social distance was perhaps the more significant factor.

 4.5 Among the many privileges of whiteness, both in South Africa and more widely, has been that black people have worked and white people ‘supervised’ and taken the profit.
 There is something of this about work and workers on the Athole estate, although often members of the Forbes family co-worked alongside their black workers.
 This included Kate Forbes and her daughters as much as the male members of the family, weeding, milking, pruning, picking, husking… It also seems to have characterised the relationship between their farm managers and the workers who were involved in clearing land, weeding, crops, stock-managing, horse-rearing and other aspects of the farm’s range of activities.
 Perhaps supervision was a part of this, although at times who was supervising whom is not so clear, as for instance when David Forbes snr set a fire to clear some land that then went out of control, to what seems the clear disapproval of the workers present.